UndefinedPro/A-DRL-based-Controller-for-Lipchitz-Continuous-Nonlinear-Systems/README.md

-# Declaration
+# Declaration (2025.5.27)

-The related code being adding English annotations.
-And it will be completed before May 28, 2025.
+The related code has been uploaded.
+Some plot code will be added in the next few days.

 # Data Introduction